-By studying Google search data, researchers discovered Americans had more health concerns during the recessionJanuary 7th, 2014 in Health /
+By studying Google search data, researchers discovered Americans had more health concerns during the recessionJanuary 7, 2014 by Michael Price in Medicine & Health / Health

 We ring in the New Year with hopes of being healthy, wealthy, and wise.
 A new study led by San Diego State University School of Public Health research professor John W. Ayers suggests that from a public health standpoint, health and wealth may be connected.